Lynx-Eco/repod/README.md

       --at <AT>                  Specific path to clone the repository to --copy                     Copy output to clipboard (explicit)
-      --write                    Write output to file (overrides default copy behavior) -h, --help                     Print help
+      --write                    Write output to file (overrides default copy behavior) --commit                   Stage and commit changes with an AI-generated message (interactive; uses GEMINI_API_KEY; current directory only)

+  -h, --help                     Print help
   -V, --version                  Print version
 ```